JMK-WRL/alx-low_level_programming/0x00-hello_world/README.md

 # Directory Description

-* The directory involves all the introduction concepts used in C progrmming mainly the Compling process.
+* The directory involves all the introductory concepts used in C progrmming mainly the Compling process.

+* The C compiling process involves
+	1. Preprocessing
+	2. Compilation
+	3. Assembly
+	4. Linking

 # Directory Content